apache/flink/docs/apis/table.md

     <tr>
       <td><strong>Order By</strong></td>
       <td>
         <p>Similar to a SQL ORDER BY clause.
-Returns rows globally sorted across all parallel partitions.</p>
+Returns records globally sorted across all parallel partitions.</p>
 {% highlight java %}
 Table in = tableEnv.fromDataSet(ds, "a, b, c");
 Table result = in.orderBy("a.asc");